antonina220590/eCommerce-Application/README.md

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

 The project is being developed as the final task of the RS school's JS / Front-end course.
 Its main goals are:

 - consolidation of the knowledges gained during this course and,
- - improvment of teamwork skills.
+- improvement of teamwork skills.

 Our team:

 - [antonina220590](https://github.com/antonina220590)
 - [gbogdanova](https://github.com/gbogdanova)